 Subsidiary and a third factory opened

 On Monday 27th of October the factory in China was declared officially opened.
 It has a total area of 6,300 square meters and focus on producing galvanized and low cost stainless-steel products.
-The factory is an important part of our global supply chain strategy and primarily delivers to customers in the eastern part of Asia - including China, Korea and east Russia.
-This also marked the opening of our subsidiary in China.
+The factory is an important part of our global supply chain strategy and primarily serves customers in the eastern part of Asia - including factory in China, Korea and east Russia.
+At the same time, the subsidiary in China opened.

 FRP stock in UK